 The ruling on the field is a fumble.

-The ruling on the field is short of line to gain.
+The ruling on the field is an interception.

 Item 2.
 Runner Out of Bounds.
 If the ball is in player possession when that player goes out of bounds, the out-of-bounds spot is the forward point of the ball when the ball crosses the side line, or, if the ball does not cross the sideline, the forward point of the ball at the instant the player is out of bounds.